 Breckinridge historically has not bet on the direction of rates and has sought diversification.
 Rather, similar to trading more opportunistically, we believe that active structures can be utilized to effectively help build, sustain, or enhance income by making tactical adjustments to holdings characteristics in light of changing market conditions.

-• What are the credit research capabilities of the manager of the bond ladder?
-Does the manager maintain its own credit research teams or relay solely or primarily on third-party research?
+4. Does the manager maintain its own credit research teams or relay solely or primarily on third-party research?

-• How does the manager allocate bonds among its investors’ accounts?
+5. How does the manager allocate bonds among its investors’ accounts?
 If a bond available in limited supply is considered to be an appropriate investment for multiple accounts managed by the firm, how is the decision to allocate that bond across various accounts such as ladders, actively managed accounts, mutual funds, separate accounts, or other investment accounts?

 Conclusion

 We believe an active investment manager can apply a disciplined approach to interest rate exposure that seeks diversity and consistency without the constraints of a ladder.
-While the restrictions that we believe are inherent in bond ladder strategies may suit some investor objectives, we believe they are not well suited to the municipal market’s inefficiency and erratic supply.
+While the restrictions that we believe are inherent in municipal bond ladder strategies may suit some investor objectives, we believe they are not well suited to the municipal market’s inefficiency and erratic supply.

 For Investment Professional and Institutional Use Only.